-Faculty, School of Computer Science, Carnegie Mellon University, 2012-2019Ph.D., Computer Science and Information Technology, University of Copenhagen, 2011
+Faculty, School of Computer Science, Carnegie Mellon University, 2012-2019Ph.D., Computer Science and Information Technology, Copenhagen, 2011

-My research is at the intersection of health, mobile and ubiquitous computing, AI, and HCI.
+My research is at the intersection of ubiquitous computing, AI, HCI, and health.
 I work on computational modeling of human behavior (incl.
-Activity Recognition) from data streams collected through mobile, wearable, and embedded sensors.
-Examples of my work in the health domain include detection of behavior change in people with depression, predicting mania-depression episodes in bipolar disorder, estimation of symptom severity in cancer patients, and modeling of surgical activities inside the operating room.
+Activity Recognition) from data streams collected via mobile, wearable, and embedded sensors.

 Engineering systems and environment assistant professor and Link Lab faculty member Afsaneh Doryab’s research was presented last month at the IEEE International Conference on Robot & Human Interactive Communication.
 Her research is a departure from typical human-robot interaction studies, which...